-Non-Drug Treatments.
-Percutaneous electrical nerve stimulation (PENS) may help some patients.
+Percutaneous electrical nerve stimulation (PENS) may help some people.
 PENS uses electrodes attached to precisely placed acupuncture-type needles to deliver electrical current to peripheral sensory nerves.
 Doctors also recommend lifestyle measures, such as walking and wearing elastic stockings.

-Treatments for Other Complications of Neuropathy.
 Neuropathy also impacts other functions, and treatments are needed to reduce their effects.
 If diabetes affects the nerves in the autonomic nervous system, then abnormalities of blood pressure control and bowel and bladder function may occur.
 Erythromycin, domperidone (Motilium), or metoclopramide (Reglan) may be used to relieve delayed stomach emptying caused by neuropathy.
-Patients need to watch their nutrition if the problem is severe.
+People need to watch their nutrition if the problem is severe.

-Erectile dysfunction is also associated with neuropathy.
-Studies indicate that phosphodiesterase type 5 (PDE-5) drugs such as sildenafil (Viagra), vardenafil (Levitra), tadalafil (Cialis), and avanafil (Stendra) are safe and effective, at least in the short term, for many patients with diabetes.
-Patients who take nitrate medications for heart disease cannot use PDE-5 drugs.
+Studies indicate that phosphodiesterase type 5 (PDE-5) drugs, such as sildenafil (Viagra), vardenafil (Levitra), tadalafil (Cialis), and avanafil (Stendra) are safe and effective, at least in the short term, for many people with diabetes.
+People who take nitrate medications for heart disease cannot use PDE-5 drugs.

 Good control of blood sugar and blood pressure is essential for preventing the onset of kidney disease and for slowing the progression of the disease.

-ACE inhibitors are the best class of blood pressure medications for delaying kidney disease and slowing disease progression in patients with diabetes.
+ACE inhibitors are the best class of blood pressure medications for delaying kidney disease and slowing disease progression in people with diabetes.
 Angiotensin-receptor blockers (ARBs) are also very helpful.
 The calcium channel blockers diltiazem and verapamil can also reduce protein excretion by diabetic kidneys.

-Anemia.Anemia is a common complication of end-stage kidney disease.
-Patients on dialysis usually need injections of erythropoiesis-stimulating drugs to increase red blood cell counts and control anemia.
-However, these drugs -- darbepoetin alfa (Aranesp) and epoetin alfa (Epogen and Procrit) -- can increase the risk of blood clots, stroke, heart attack, and heart failure in patients with end-stage kidney disease when they are given at higher than recommended doses.
+Anemia is a common complication of end-stage kidney disease.
+People on dialysis usually need injections of erythropoiesis-stimulating drugs to increase red blood cell counts and control anemia.
+However, these drugs, including darbepoetin alfa (Aranesp) and epoetin alfa (Epogen and Procrit), can increase the risk of blood clots, stroke, heart attack, and heart failure in people with end-stage kidney disease when they are given at higher than recommended doses.

-The FDA recommends that patients with end-stage kidney disease who receive erythropoiesis-stimulating drugs should:
+The FDA recommends that people with end-stage kidney disease who receive erythropoiesis-stimulating drugs should:

-Older oral hypoglycemic drugs -- particularly metformin -- are less expensive and generally work as well as newer diabetes drugs.
+Older oral hypoglycemic drugs, particularly metformin, are less expensive and generally work as well as newer diabetes drugs.
 Metformin is usually recommended as the first-line drug.